X

 Traffic pertains to the number of website visitors at a specific period.
 It also helps you identify where these visitors are from and how well your content, campaign, or ads are faring.
 Web traffic is the indicator if your website is growing in organic traffic, if visits are slowing down, or if nothing has changed.

-Traffic results will tell you what course of action to do next.
+Traffic results will tell you what course of action to take next.
 As an example, creating fresh, relevant content on personal finance may give you a spike, and linking to an unstable website may also cause your visitors to think hard.
 If website visits are weakening, you must look into other metrics influencing the decline.
 A traffic checker tool will also help identify the number of unique visits you get and how well you’re able to pull new traffic into your website.

 For the most part, website owners would want to see repeat visits increase.
 It’s a good sign that you’re building a following that will help support you and your website.